 Customs look at the valuation of the goods while importing and exporting because most of the import duties and export incentives are based on the value of the goods.
 Further, it is important from the perspective of proper foreign exchange outflow or inflow.
 Valuation of the goods is done under Section 14 of the Customs Act 1962, and as per Customs Valuation (Determination of Value of Imported Goods) Rules, 2007 & Customs Valuation (Determination of Value of Export Goods) Rules 2007.
 Customs assess the goods and their value presented by the importer.
 Upon assessment, the goods are allowed for clearance upon payment of duty.

-Primarily the declared transacted value is accepted as value of the goods (except in specific cases).
-However the customs may not accept the declared value based on various reasons such as :-
+Primarily the declared transacted value is accepted as the value of the goods (except in specific cases).
+However, the customs may not accept the declared value based on various reasons such as :-

 • AEO T1 – Verified on the basis of document submission only

 • AEO T2 – In addition to document verification, onsite verification is also done